Solvosoft/django-gentelella-widgets/docs/source/knob.rst

             'age': knobwidget.NumberKnobInput()
        }

-As you can see in the previous code you can add min, max and step increment values.
+As you can see in the previous code you can add min, max values as also a step increment.